 - While the corn is cooking I chopped the other ingredients that need to go into the relish.

 - As the glass mason jars need to be sterilized, I put them in the dishwasher as this takes some time.

 - As you know all processed canned goods need to have a water bath so I start a huge canning pot full of water to boil on the stove.

 - Next, I mix all the chopped ingredients together and set aside.

-- I remove the corn kernels off the cob just using a sharp kitchen knife.
-(I’ve tried many of the other gadgets and none of them seem to work as well as just using a straight knife and taking my time)
+- I remove the corn kernels off the cob just using a Corn Zipper.
+(I’ve tried many of the other gadgets and none of them seem to work as well)

 - When the corn kernels are off the cob I mix them with the additional ingredients.

 - At this point, I fill the sterilized mason jar’s leaving an inch of room at the top.